Are You Really Cut Out to be the Boss?

 The facts tell us otherwise.

-Historically, the number of full-time workers starting or running their own businesses is a consistent 13 percent (based on stats from the Global Entrepreneurship Monitor).
+Historically, the number of full-time workers starting or running their own businesses is a consistent 13 percent (Global Entrepreneurship Monitor).
 This may jump a point or two in the short term, but after factoring in the number of new businesses still operating after five years, the number doesn’t change much.
 Yes, other sources (the Freelancers Union and Entrepreneur for example) claim much higher percentages, often alleging as much as a third of the workforce is engaging in some kind of self-employment.
 But this refers to the so-called “gig” economy, made up of part-time workers or those wanting to generate a second or side income, and does not reflect the actual number of full-time entrepreneurs.

 In reality, over-the-top success is rare.
 For example, after the success of Fifty Shades of Gray, the previously unknown author was touted as a less-than-average writer who found fame and fortune by relentlessly pursuing her passion.
 But when long-time industry pros were asked to estimate the chances of another unknown author being able to garner the same level of success, the answer was a bubble-popping but realistic zero.
 In other words, the success of Fifty Shades was an anomaly—an extremely rare happenstance of luck, competitive timing, market receptivity, social media marketing, and a big dose of FOMO (fear of missing out).